OpenSmock/Molecule/documentation/Create and connect Components.md

 	   	Define what the MolGNSSMapImpl Component does
 	DYNAMIC PART: Execution
 		Starting a Component
-	 		Start the two components MolGNSSDataImpl and MolGNSSMapImpl Starting a component with a name
+	 		Start the MolGNSSDataImpl and MolGNSSMapImpl components
+	   		Starting a component with a name
 	     	Stopping a component
-	      		Stop the two components MolGNSSDataImpl and MolGNSSMapImpl
+	      		Stop the MolGNSSDataImpl and MolGNSSMapImpl components

 The complete GNSS example is present in the **Molecule-Examples** package, but if it's your first time using Molecule, you should follow this tutorial step-by-step in order to understand how Molecule works. \
 A graphical form of the example is available in the [Molecule-Geographical-Position-Example](https://github.com/OpenSmock/Molecule-Geographical-Position-Example) repository.